The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Lincoln County?

-Lincoln County, Idaho has 2 public high schools, along with 1 middle schools and 1 elementary schools.
+Lincoln County, Idaho has 2 public high schools, serving approximately 166 students.

 What is the largest school district in Lincoln County?